-"...in general a retrial will be ordered only when the original trial was illegal or defective; it will not be ordered where the conviction is set aside because of insufficiency of evidence or for the purpose of enabling the prosecution to fill up gaps in its evidence at the first trial; even where a conviction is vitiated by a mistake of the trial court for which the

-I subscribe the above position by the court which started that an order for retrial should only be made where the interests of justice require it.
-In my considered view, there is no any likelihood of causing an injustice to any party if this court orders the remittal of the file for the trial court to properly deal with the matter immediately.
-The Tribunal should consider this matter as priority on and deal with it immediately within a reasonable time to avoid any injustice to the appellant resulting from any delay.
+"...in general a retrial will be ordered only when the original trial was illegal or defective; it will not be ordered where the conviction is set aside because of insufficiency of evidence or for the purpose of enabling the prosecution to fill up gaps in its evidence at the first trial; even where a conviction is vitlated by a mistake of the trial court for which the prosecution is not to blame, it does not necessarily follow that a retrial should be ordered; each case must depend on its particular facts and circumstances and an order for retrial should only be made where the interests of justice require it and should not be ordered where it is likely to cause an injustice to any party..."
+I subscribe the above position by the court which stated that an order for retrial should only be made where the interests of justice require's it.
+In my considered view, there is no any likelihood of causing an injustice to any party if this court orders the remittal of the file for the Tribunal to properly deal with the matter immediately.
+The Tribunal should consider this matter as priority and deal with it immediately within a reasonable time to avoid any injustice to the appellant resulting from any delay.
 It should be noted that all appeals that are remitted back for retrial or trial de novo need to be dealt expeditiously within a reasonable time.
 Having observed that the proceedings at the Tribunal was tainted by irregularities, I find no need of addressing other grounds of appeal.

-For the reasons given above, I nullify the proceedings and judgment of the Tribunal in Land Application No 24 of 2019 and the decree made thereto.
-This matter is remitted to the District Land and Housing Tribunal to be freshly determined.
-Given the circumstances of this case, this court orders the mater be heard de novo by the same the District Land and Housing Tribunal but chaired by a different Chairperson.
-Where it appears the Same Tribunal has no more than one Chairperson, the chairperson from other nearest Tribunal within Mbeya region should be assigned this case.
+For the reasons given above, I nullify the proceedings and judgment of the Tribunal in Land Application No 97 of 2014 and the decree made thereto.
+This matter is remitted to the District Land and Housing Tribunal freshly to be determined.
+Given the circumstances of this case, this court orders the matter be heard de novo by the same the District Land and Housing Tribunal but chaired by a different Chairperson.
 If the parties are interested to proceed prosecuting their case, they should all be summoned to appear within reasonable time.
 No order as to the costs.

-Order accordingly
+Order accordingly.